Fuller Albright: Personal life

 Albright developed Parkinson's disease in 1937.
 By 1956 his symptoms were so intractable that he underwent experimental brain surgery, chemical pallidotomy (obliteration of the globus pallidus by injection of alcohol).
 The intervention on the right was a success, but the left-sided procedure was complicated by haemorrhage, which left him aphasic and comatose for the remaining 13 years of his life, during which he was nursed at Massachusetts General Hospital.
 (Later, Claire married Richard Horace Bassett (1900-1995), an artist and writer.)

+Death and legacy

+Albright died on 8 December 1969.
+The Albright's dimple sign is named for him.